The microscopic role of deformation in the dynamics of soft colloids

-The results derived so far show that particle deformations give rise to large dynamic heterogeneities within the system which result in an intermittent collective motion of portions of particles that move ballistically.
-We then ask how deformation, and hence particle softness, influences the behavior of $\tau_{\alpha}$ as a function of $\zeta$.
-To this aim, we report a modified Angell's plot\cite{angell1995formation} of the relaxation time obtained by rescaling data below and above $\zeta_R$ by a packing fraction $\zeta^*$ at which the relaxation time is the same for all investigated values of $U$.
-Interestingly we find that for $\zeta < \zeta_R$, $\tau_{\alpha}$ is almost independent of softness (Fig.~\ref{fig:Panel4}(a)), while for $\zeta > \zeta_R$ a striking variation of the relaxation time with $\zeta$ is found (Fig.~\ref{fig:Panel4} (b)).
-In this regime, a transition from fragile behavior at large stiffness to a (quasi)-strong behavior for soft rings is observed, the latter being characterized by an almost Arrhenius dependence of $\tau_{\alpha}$ on $\zeta/\zeta^*$.
+The results derived so far show that particle deformations give rise to large dynamical heterogeneities which result in an intermittent collective motion of portions of particles that move ballistically.
+We then address how deformation, and hence particle softness, influences the behavior of $\tau_{\alpha}$ as a function of $\zeta$.
+To this aim, we report a modified Angell's plot~\cite{angell1995formation} of the relaxation time in Fig.~\ref{fig:Panel4}, obtained as discussed in Methods, both above and below $\zeta_R$.
+Interestingly, we find that for $\zeta < \zeta_R$, $\tau_{\alpha}$ is almost independent of softness (Fig.~\ref{fig:Panel4}(a)), while for $\zeta > \zeta_R$ a striking variation of the relaxation time with $\zeta$ is found (Fig.~\ref{fig:Panel4} (b)).
+In this regime, a transition from fragile behavior at large stiffness to (quasi)-strong behavior for soft rings is observed, the latter being characterized by an almost Arrhenius dependence of $\tau_{\alpha}$ on $\zeta/\zeta^*$.
 Since this transition only occurs above melting, when particles are strongly compressed, a clear connection must exist between softness (in terms of the single-particle elastic properties) and fragility, the latter here defined as $m=(d \ln \tau_{\alpha}/d\zeta)|_{\zeta=\zeta^*}$ in analogy with that of standard glassy systems.
 In our model, softness is intimately related to particle deformation.
 Hence, we test whether a connection between deformation and fragility also exists.
-The average asphericity $\langle a\rangle$, normalized by its value at low $\zeta$, is shown as a function of $\zeta$ in Fig.~\ref{fig:Panel4}(c).
+The average asphericity $\langle a\rangle$, normalized by its low-$\zeta$ value $a_0$, is shown as a function of $\zeta$ in Fig.~\ref{fig:Panel4}(c).
 Clearly, for $\zeta < \zeta_R$, $\langle a\rangle$ changes very little, although it varies significantly for different $U$ (inset of Fig.~\ref{fig:Panel4}(c)).
 However, for $\zeta \gtrsim \zeta_R$, the variation of $\langle a\rangle$ becomes much larger for stiffer rings.
-We then plot the fragility against the variation of the average asphericity $\alpha=(d a/d\zeta)|_{\zeta=\zeta^*}$ (normalized by its value in the dilute regime $a_0$) in Fig.~\ref{fig:Panel4}(d) for $\zeta \gtrsim \zeta_R$.
+We then plot the fragility against the variation of the average asphericity $\alpha=[(d\langle a\rangle/d\zeta)|_{\zeta=\zeta^*}]/a_0$ in Fig.~\ref{fig:Panel4}(d) for $\zeta \gtrsim \zeta_R$.
 A linear relation between the two quantities is found for all investigated values of $U$, confirming that in our model a change of the single-particle internal elasticity affects the fragility of the system.